Last week was the crypto market’s worst stretch in months, and it continued to tumble on Monday.

 Bitcoin is the largest cryptocurrency by market cap, and a good indicator of the crypto market in general, since other coins like Ethereum (and smaller altcoins) tend to follow its trends.
-Even though Bitcoin recently set a new all-time high, it was a pretty normal uptick for the crypto, which has also seen a more than 50% decrease in value in past months.
+Even though Bitcoin recently set another new all-time high, it was a pretty normal uptick for the crypto, which is notorious for its volatility.
 That’s not to say investors should take swings in either direction lightly, and this is also why investing experts recommend not making any major investment changes based on these normal fluctuations.

 Cryptocurrency is still very new, and everything from innovation to regulation can have outsize impact for investors.
 Here’s how you can invest smartly, regardless of what’s making news or Bitcoin’s price swings.